 With A levels, if your teen needs the grades to get on to a particular course at university then it could be worth resitting, but check if the university will accept them anyway, or if they can apply to another university through clearing.

 If your son or daughter is unhappy with their results, they should talk to their subject teacher first.
 The teacher will be able to say whether they think your teen could achieve a better grade.

-Some schools will pay for the retake, others will want you or your teen to cover the costs.
-You’ll need to speak to the school to find out how much it would cost.
+Some schools will pay for the retake, others will want you or your teen to cover the costs, which is usually around £35 per exam.
+Though, you’ll need to speak to the school to find out how much it would cost.

 There’s no minimum grade to retake exams as far as exam boards are concerned, but in some cases, schools won’t allow students to retake.
 If this happens, you could try and find another school or college where your teen could retake the exams if they really think they can improve the mark.

 If you need more information about retakes, CIFE, is a body of sixth-form experts who can offer advice to parents and teens in their final years of school education.